 We have a range of funding schemes to help progress individual careers and to support the wider development of the discipline.

 From distinguished scholars to exceptional PhD students, our prizes recognise service and achievement across the profession.

 Joint Sessions of Workshops

 The annual Stein Rokkan Prize for Comparative Social Science Research is presented by the International Science Council (ISC), the University of Bergen and the ECPR.
 Thanks to the generosity of the University of Bergen, it now carries a prize fund of $5,000.

 The prize is open to works in comparative studies from all social science disciplines.
 It is given to a submission deemed by the Jury to be a substantial and original contribution in comparative social science research.

-Nominations for the 2021 Stein Rokkan Prize are now closed.
+Nominations for the 2021 Stein Rokkan Prize will open soon.

 Stein Rokkan was a pioneer of comparative political and social science research, renowned, among other things, for his groundbreaking work on the nation state and democracy.